 Here we go again: a tragedy in the music world, a tragedy waiting to happen that did.
 Disturbing headlines before and after leave us scratching our heads and asking why.
-On the days before her death, Whitney Houston was disheveled, dressed in clothes that didn’t match, hair dripping with water or sweat, doing handstands by the pool, waving her arms erratically at a rehearsal, visiting doctors in Beverly Hills and even filling prescriptions at the Michael Jackson-made-famous Mickey Fine Pharmacy.
+On the days before her death, Whitney Houston was disheveled, dressed in clothes that didn’t match, hair dripping with water or sweat, doing handstands by the pool, waving her arms erratically at a rehearsal, visiting doctors in Beverly Hills and even filling s at the Michael Jackson-made-famous Mickey Fine Pharmacy.
 And yes, she checked in to the hotel with a large retinue.

 Did they try to stop her?
-Or did they fill the prescriptions and stock the bar for her?
+Or did they fill the s and stock the bar for her?
 Did they see her behaving erratically?
 Did they tell the doctors she was out of control?
 Did it occur to anyone that she belonged at Cedars-Sinai Medical Center and not at a rehearsal?

 Jackson’s case was, perversely, easy because there was a doctor right there, a doctor whose job it was to keep him alive and who instead, according to the jury’s verdict, killed him.
 But Dr. Conrad Murray, guilty as charged, was surely not the only one responsible for that tragedy waiting to happen, even if he was the only one to meet the law’s definition.

 You never know.
 Anyone who has faced a friend or relative on a path of self-destruction knows how difficult it is to stop them — impossible, most often — and how easy it is to be a well-meaning but destructive enabler.
 You can’t just “tell” someone to stop, and you can’t make them.
-You can know that someone is a heart attack waiting to happen, you can beg them or threaten them, but you can’t make them put away the cigarettes or alcohol or drugs that prove you right.
+You can know that someone is a heart attack waiting to happen, you can beg them or threaten them, but you can’t make them put away the cigarettes or alcohol or that prove you right.
 I used to plead with my father not to smoke, fearing he would die young, which he did — but not for lack of love.